Are Cockapoos Healthy?

 - If you turn your dog’s foot over so that the top of the foot is on the floor, and the dog leaves it there (loss of reflexes)

-Specifically Dilated Cardiomyopathy (DCM), is fairly common in Cockapoos and many other dog breeds.
-In this cardiac disease, the walls of the heart wear thin, which decreases the efficiency of the heart’s contracting.
+Specifically, Dilated Cardiomyopathy (DCM) is one of the relatively common cockapoo health problems and many other dog breeds.
+In this cardiac disease, the heart’s walls wear thin, which decreases the efficiency of the heart’s contracting.
 This leads to Congestive Heart Failure, which is ultimately fatal.

 Signs of DCM are: